w0rd-driven/beatseek/documentation/specification.md

    2. CRUD buttons
 2. Schedules
    1. Scan
-   2. API Check
+   2. API Verification
 3. Scan
    1. Scan on startup
-4. Check
+4. Verify
-   1. Check automatically on new artist
+   1. Verify automatically on new artist
    2. Retry x times
    3. Exponential backoff - Next

 ## Implementation Brainstorm

-The UI will need to be able to perform any steps manually, namely the scan and check.
+The UI will need to be able to perform any steps manually, namely the scan and verify.

 Scanning should be a named supervised GenServer.